guybrush262/Calendar-events-notifications/README.md

-I created an automation that checks your calendars event and advise me at home (if I am home and it's "day" time) or on the phone (if I'm not home or I'm out of home).
+I created an automation that checks my calendars event:
+- if I am home and it's "day" time, it advises me on the home speaker (I used a separated script, because in this way it advises me in the room that I am thanks to the presence detection sensors), or
-If in the event is reported a location, the notification is done 15min + commute time before the event start time, otherwise just 15min before the event start time.
+- I'm not at home or it's night time, it advises me on the phone app In particular, if in the event is reported a location, the notification is done 15min + commute time before the event start time, otherwise just 15min before the event start time.

 The following integrations are propedeutical for doing that:
 - Google Calendar